Fort Bliss

 Fort Bliss is a United States Army post in New Mexico and Texas, with its headquarters in El Paso, Texas.
 Established in 1848, the fort was renamed in 1854 to honor Bvt.Lieut.Colonel William W.S.
 Bliss.
 It is the largest installation in the United States Army Forces Command (FORSCOM) and second-largest in the Army overall, the largest being the adjacent White Sands Missile Range.
-Fort Bliss provides the largest contiguous tract (1500 sqmi) of restricted airspace in the Continental United States, used for missile and artillery training and testing, and at 992,000 acre has the largest maneuver area, ahead of the National Training Center, which has 642,000 acre.

-In August 2025 Immigration and Customs Enforcement (ICE) opened a detention facility named " Camp East Montana" with a capacity of 1,000, eventually 5,000, detainees on Fort Bliss.
+Fort Bliss provides the largest contiguous tract (1500 sqmi) of restricted airspace in the continental United States, used for missile and artillery training and testing, and at 992,000 acre has the largest maneuver area, ahead of the National Training Center, which has 642,000 acre.
+In August 2025, Immigration and Customs Enforcement (ICE) opened a detention facility named Camp East Montana with a capacity of 1,000, eventually 5,000, detainees on Fort Bliss.

 Geography

-Fort Bliss is located in El Paso County, Texas and Doña Ana / Otero counties, New Mexico in the Southwestern United States.
+Fort Bliss is located in El Paso County, Texas, and Doña Ana / Otero counties, New Mexico in the Southwestern United States.
 It has an area of about 1700 sqmi.
 The garrison's land area is 1.12 e6acre, ranging to the boundaries of the Lincoln National Forest and White Sands Missile Range in New Mexico.
 Fort Bliss includes the Castner Range National Monument.
 The portion of the post located in El Paso County, is a census-designated place with a population of 8,591 in the 2010 census.

 Units

 Fort Bliss is home to the 1st Armored Division, which returned to US soil in 2011 after 40 years in Germany.
 The division is supported by the 1st Armored Division Sustainment Brigade.
-The installation is home to Joint Task Force North (JTF), a joint service command.
+The installation is home to Joint Task Force North, a joint service command.
 JTF North supports federal law enforcement agencies in the conduct of counterdrug/counter transnational organized crime operations.
 It facilitates DoD training in the United States Northern Command area of responsibility to disrupt transnational criminal organizations and deter their freedom of action to protect the homeland and increase DoD unit readiness.

 The 32nd Army Air and Missile Defense Command is a theater-level Army air and missile defense multicomponent organization with a worldwide, 72-hour deployment mission.
 It is the Army Forces Command and Joint Force Land Component Commanders' organization that performs critical theater air- and missile-defense planning, integration, coordination, and execution functions.

 The Joint Modernization Command (JMC) plans, prepares, and executes Joint Warfighting Assessments and other concept and capability assessments, provides objective analysis and feasible recommendations to enhance Multi Domain Command and Control, and informs Army Modernization decisions.
 On order, JMC conducts directed assessments in support of the Cross Functional Teams of Army Futures Command.